 Plan it out

 In today’s distracted world, no weekend plan likely means you’ll end up mindlessly watching television or browsing the internet.
 “Failing to think through what you wish to do on the weekend may make you succumb to the ‘I’m tired’ excuse that keeps you locked in the house,” she writes.
 You don’t need a micromanaged, minute-by-minute playbook, but sketch in three to five “anchor” activities.
 Planning also lets you savor the joy of anticipating something fun; psychology research shows we’re often happier anticipating an event, like a vacation, than we are during or after it.
-Find out what else highly organized people do on weekends.

 Do something fun on Sunday night

 Dampen those Sunday night blues by giving yourself something to look forward to.
 “This extends the weekend and keeps you focused on the fun to come, rather than on Monday morning,” according to Vanderkam.
 You could make a tradition of a big dinner with your extended family, take an early-evening yoga class, or find a volunteer opportunity, such as serving meals to those less fortunate.
 Here are 10 more fun date night ideas that you can do with a partner or a friend.